Article written by Elisa - Travel Writer & Local in France

-This Paris to Champagne road trip, 4 days, covers two French departments (Marne and Aube) and will take you through some of the main sights the Champagne region has to offer.
+This 4-day itinerary from Paris to Champagne by car covers two French departments (Marne and Aube) and will take you through some of the main sights the Champagne region has to offer.
 This Champagne itinerary by car is a good combination of sightseeing, beautiful landscapes, and (of course) champagne.

-This road trip to Champagne from Paris is one of the most beautiful road trips in France.
+This road trip Champagne is one of the most beautiful road trips in France.
 Click here for the best French road trips.

-The region of Champagne might just be one of France’s most famous wine regions, if not even the world.
-While many vineyards in the world produce sparkling wine, it can only be labeled as ‘champagne‘ if it was produced in this region.
+The region of Champagne might just be one of France’s most famous wine regions, if not even the world!
+While many vineyards in the world produce sparkling wine, it can only be labeled as “champagne” if made in this wine region.

-The Champagne vineyard is spread over five French departments: Aisne, Aube, Marne, Haute Marne et Seine-et-Marne (the latest is part of Ile-de-France), with limestone and marl soils.
+The Champagne vineyard is spread over five French departments: Aisne, Aube, Marne, Haute Marne, and Seine-et-Marne (the latest is part of Ile-de-France), with limestone and marl soils.
 The climate is oceanic with continental influences.

-While the most famous wine of Champagne is champagne itself, you can actually also find reds, whites, and rosés in the Champagne region as well.
+While the most famous wine of Champagne is champagne itself, you can also find reds, whites, and rosés in the Champagne region.
 The main grape varieties in the Champagne wine region are the chardonnay for the whites and the pinot-noir or pinot meunier for the reds.

 The region of Champagne is one of the northernmost vineyards in France.
 As a result, it has always been subject to violent climatic conditions – waves of frost, hail, and epidemics of all kinds.
-These hazards have forced the winegrowers to adopt certain methods that would be considered dubious in other French wine regions: if there is a wine in France where ‘anything goes,’ it is champagne.
+These hazards have forced the winegrowers to adopt certain methods that would be considered dubious in other French wine regions: if there is a wine in France where “anything goes,” it’s the champagne wine.